ericbets/awesome-wfh/README.md

 Due to the #COVID--19 outbreak, a bunch of companies and workers are about to have their first experience working from home.

-Now is a great time for companies outside the IT sector to embrace this culture change.
+Now is a great time for companies outside the IT sector to embrace this culture change, hopefully permanently.
 Because working from home is great:

 * It saves companies costs.